iandraves/iandraves/README.md

-# Ian Draves Web Page
+# iandraves.github.io - Portfolio Site

-[iandraves.github.io](https://iandraves.github.io) is a fully open-source web page that contains all of my projects for easy access and, in the future, documentation for libraries that I may create.
-Most of the projects found on this page will be coded in Javascript or Python for anyone interested in editing them.
-All of the projects on this webpage can also be found on my Github page.
+[iandraves.github.io](https://iandraves.github.io) is my portfolio site that contains information about me and my projects.
+Primarily, this webpage functions as a basic landing page for me as an independent, open source developer and links back to my GitHub.

-# Projects
+## Support Me
-All of my projects are posted on this website [here](https://iandraves.github.io/subpages.html)
+Like my work?
+Please consider [supporting me](https://paypal.me/iandraves)